-Users can can cut these new, truly 100% wool items down to a 4 and up to an 8.5 or hand torn with confidence and without fraying.
+Users can cut many of these new, truly 100% wool items down to a 4 and up to an 8.5 or hand torn with confidence and without fraying.
 If you are a fine hooker, these new items will give you a much broader selection of textures to use in your projects.
 If you use our wool for appliqué, trees, proddy, shirring, upholstery, etc., you will notice tighter edges on even more intricate patterns.
 What’s more, you can cut and hook these new items, down to a 4, without washing.

-We have had many conversations with customers about washing wool since our July mailer introduced our tighter weave (improved density (HD).
+We have had many conversations with customers about washing wool since our July mailer introduced our tighter weave (TW, improved density).
 While our experience tells us it is not necessary to wash these selections before hooking with them, we highly recommend using your common sense when you decide to wash or not to wash your wool.
 When you receive your order you may want to rip, cut and hook a piece or two to determine if it works just the way you want it to… if it does, you are ready to hook without further processing.
 If you prefer tighter or softer, please consider a cool rinse cycle with fabric softener and a cool or warmer dryer if you want it to tighten a bit more.
 We offer many selections and textures with every mailer and to do so requires various weaves.
 This process means there may be some wool selections, depending on the weave, that you may prefer to tighten a bit with a warm wash or dryer, or you just know the wool will work perfectly as it is.
 The decision is yours.